Summer is perfect for exploring and enjoying Mayo’s wonderful coastline which is dotted with some of the most beautiful sandy beaches in the world.

 In this guide to Mayo beaches, which we will update from time to time, we reveal some of the hidden seaside gems of Co Mayo that are well off the beaten track where you can walk for miles with only the sound of the seabirds and crashing surf to disturb the silence.

-You can walk for miles along one of these unspoilt beauty spots and never meet a soul – and best of all you can return home with a bag full of lovely shell fish such as mussels to round off the day with a delicious home-cooked seafood meal.
+You can walk for miles along one of these unspoiled beauty spots and never meet a soul – and best of all you can return home with a bag full of lovely shellfish such as mussels to round off the day with a delicious home-cooked seafood meal.